queenshera/admin-panel/README.md

 ## Configuration

-The environment and config files comes with defaults and placeholders.
-Configure data in environment file to use any related services.
+- The environment and config files comes with defaults and placeholders.
+- Configure environment key-values in environment file to use aws s3, textlocal, msg91, razorpay services.
+-

 ## Available Services in this package
 - Debugbar (tested)
 - DomPDF (tested)
+- Livewire (tested)
+- AWS S3 (tested)
+- Firebase (not tested yet)
 - PestPHP (tested)
-- AWS S3
-- Livewire
-- Firebase
 - Textlocal SMS service (tested)
 - MSG91 SMS service (tested)
-- Razorpay payment gateway (tested)
+- Razorpay payment gateway (tested, but need to update)
 -

 ## Development

-- All added packages are not tested yet and under developments All pull requests with additional packages or test cases are welcome
+- All added packages are not tested yet and under developments.
+- All pull requests with additional packages or test cases are welcome.

 ## License